The Five Problems of Irreversibility: Third Problem: The Justification of Coarse-Graining

 The third problem is the question whether and how we can justify coarse-graining.
 It is an important point here that \ZT{Can we use coarse-graining to explain the approach to equilibrium?} and \ZT{\textit{How} can we use coarse-graining to explain the approach to equilibrium?} are two very different questions.
 While the second one requires, of course, that the first one has been answered with \ZT{yes}, it has a different content.

-A first point we need to make here is that, to not get things mixed up, it is important to distinguish \ZT{coarse-graining}, which is a mathematical technique, from the position of \ZT{the coarse-grainers}, which is the aims of criticism from interventionists.
-As mentioned above, I mean by \ZT{coarse-graining} any mathematical procedure in which the exact microscopic density is replaced by an averaged one.
-If, in the philosophical literature, someone criticises \ZT{the coarse-grainers}, the criticism is usually aimed at people who use a coarse-grained definition of equilibrium, typically combined with an epistemic justification based on finite measurement resolutions \citepbjps{RidderbosR1998}.
+A first point we need to make here is that, to not get things mixed up, it is important to distinguish \ZT{coarse-graining}, which is a mathematical technique, from the position of \ZT{the coarse-grainers}, which is the aim of criticism from interventionists.
+If, in the philosophical literature, someone criticises \ZT{the coarse-grainers}, the criticism is usually aimed at people who use a coarse-grained definition of equilibrium, typically combined with an epistemic justification based on finite measurement resolutions \citep{RidderbosR1998}.
 This criticism, however, is \textit{not} directed at the procedure of coarse-graining as such (at least it should not be), it is directed at a particular justification of coarse-graining or at a particular definition of \ZT{equilibrium}.
-The method of coarse-graining, in particular in the form of projection operators, can also be used to formally describe the influence of external interventions, and thus form a basis for interventionism \citepbjps[p.
-10]{Robertson2018}.
+The method of coarse-graining, in particular in the form of projection operators, can also be used to formally describe the influence of external interventions, and thus form a basis for interventionism \cite[p.
+556]{Robertson2018}.
 Since \ZT{the position of the coarse-grainers} is just one possible justification of the mathematical procedure of coarse-graining, and since this mathematical procedure is used very successfully throughout physics, one should be very careful with rejecting it altogether, and if one does, this requires a very good justification.